TDOT Reconnect Program

 5. No formal post-secondary education

-TDOT encourages applicants from areas like these:
+TDOT encourages applicants from the following functional areas:

 The TDOT Reconnect program is held at all 4 regions across the state.
 Each one consists of 25 student participants selected through a lottery drawing.